District Criminal – Traffic

 Requests to redocket/reschedule a case are handled by the District Court Administrator’s Office (third floor of the Hall of Justice).
 Click here for more information — https://jeffersondistrictcourt.com/redockets.

-Paying Fines and Court Costs/Accepting Proof
+Paying Fines & Court Costs / Accepting Proof

 This division can accept proof of insurance with a formal letter from the carrier signed by the agent.
 It also accepts proof of repairs for citations involving motor vehicles, proof of registration, proof of operator’s licenses and proof of court-ordered community service.